mesosphere/dcos-docs-site/pages/1.10/release-notes/1.10.2/index.md

 - DCOS_OSS-1795 - Removed sensitive config values from diagnostics bundles and build output.
 - DCOS_OSS-1818 - DC/OS Metrics now sanitizes metrics names.
 - DCOS_OSS-1825 - DC/OS layer 4 load balancer now periodically checks that the IPVS configuration matches the desired configuration and reapplies if the configuration is absent.
-- DCOS-17192 - When using a custom CA certificate, the DC/OS bootstrap no longer stores the cluster private key in ZooKeeper as an operator is responsible for copying the private key to all master nodes.
+- DCOS-17192 - When using a custom CA certificate, the DC/OS bootstrap no longer stores the cluster private key in ZooKeeper as an operator is responsible for copying the private key to all master nodes. [enterprise type="inline" size="small" /]
 - DCOS-19009 - The DC/OS CLI can now retrieve metrics for DC/OS data services.
-- DCOS-19090 - Fixed undocumented privilege being required for setting up CLI access for a non-superuser.
+- DCOS-19090 - Fixed undocumented privilege being required for setting up CLI access for a non-superuser. [enterprise type="inline" size="small" /]
-- DCOS-19383 - UI: Secrets are no longer removed from an app when non-superusers edit a Marathon service that uses secrets.
+- DCOS-19383 - UI: Secrets are no longer removed from an app when non-superusers edit a Marathon service that uses secrets. [enterprise type="inline" size="small" /]
 - DCOS-19452 - The DC/OS OpenSSL library is now configured to not support TLS compression anymore (compression allows for the CRIME attack).

 # Notable changes in DC/OS 1.10.2